warolv/github-actions-series/tf-example.md

 Thank you for reading, I hope you enjoyed it, see you in the next post.

-If you want to be notified when the next post of this tutorial is published, please follow me here on medium and on Twitter (@warolv).
+If you want to be notified when the next post of this tutorial is published, please follow me on medium and on my Twitter (@warolv).

+You can get all tutorials of Gihub Action from my github repo by cloning it: ‘git clone https://github.com/warolv/github-actions-series.git‘